Acquisition, Modification, Sale, or Transfer of Lasers

 Laser Safety Inspections

-Annually, all laser facilities are inspected by the LSO or their designee to assure that the lasers are being operated in a safe manner.
-The LSO every other year may offer the PI the option of performing a self-assessment in place of an LSO inspection.
+Laser facilities are inspected by the LSO or their designee to assure that the lasers are being operated in a safe manner.
+After the appropriate safety training and initial inspection, he LSO may offer the PI the option of performing a self-assessment in place of an LSO inspection periodically.
 If the PI agrees to a self-assessment, they must complete the Laser Safety Inspection form and return the completed form to the LSO for review within 30 days of the request.
 See Appendix D for a copy of the Laser Safety Inspection form.
 Copies of all inspection reports are provided to the PI for their review.
 The LSO maintains records of all inspections performed.

 If there is an imminent hazard, the LSO is authorized to stop the operation and will advise the PI and the chair of the NIRSC of this action.
 The PI is responsible to correct unsafe conditions in a timely manner.
 The LSO or their designee will re-inspect the laser facility to verify the correction of the unsafe condition.
 The LSO will inform the NIRSC of uncorrected unsafe conditions and the PI will be asked to attend a NIRSC meeting to brief the NIRSC on the issue.